Corporate - Tax credits and incentivesLast reviewed - 03 April 2023

 Tax incentives are granted based on regulated encouraged sectors, encouraged locations, and size of the projects.
-Business expansion projects (including expansion projects licensed or implemented during the period from 2009 to 2013, which were not entitled to any CIT incentives previously), which meet certain conditions, are also entitled to CIT incentives from 2015.
+Business expansion projects which meet certain conditions, are also entitled to CIT incentives.
 New investment projects and business expansion projects do not include projects established as a result of certain acquisitions or reorganisations.

 The sectors that are encouraged by the Vietnamese government include education, health care, sport/culture, high technology, environmental protection, scientific research and technology development, infrastructural development, processing of agricultural and aquatic products, software production, and renewable energy.

 New investment or expansion projects engaged in manufacturing industrial products prioritized for development are entitled to CIT incentives if they meet one of the following conditions: